runceel/ReactiveProperty/README.md

 It's very simple.

-ReactiveProperty doesn't provide base class by ViewModel.
-It's means that ReactiveProperty can use together the another MVVM library like Prism, MVVMLight, etc...
+ReactiveProperty doesn't provide base class by ViewModel, which means that ReactiveProperty can be used together with another MVVM library like Prism, MVVMLight, etc...

 ## Documentation